Invalid carriage: Between the wars

 Stanley Engineering Co.
 Ltd. of Egham, Surrey, began making self-propelled invalid carriages under the 'Argson' name in the 1920s.
 The Argson Runnymede was designed in South Africa manufactured in England from 1936 to 1954.
 They were either battery-powered or had a Villiers petrol engine.
 A petrol powered Runnymede drove across the Alps in 1947.
 Stanley Engineering was bought by C. B. Harper Ltd. in 1954.

 R. A. Harding Company of Bath was founded in 1921.
 They initially produced hand-propelled tricycles.
 In 1926 Harding's introduced a variety of powered invalid carriages.
 The De Luxe models A and B were powered by a 122cc Villiers engine, and the Pultney was powered by either a 200cc or 300cc JAP.
 There were also 24-volt or 36-volt electric machines.
 In 1945, the company was renamed R. A. Harding (Bath) Ltd., and the Pultney was discontinued.
 In December 1948 the De Luxe models were upgraded with larger rear wheels, a new petrol tank, and a fan-cooled Villiers 147cc unit.
 Hardings introduced a full-bodied model in 1956, called the Consort.
 Only 12 of these were made.
 The company closed down in 1988, having made hand-powered models until 1973 and motor-driven ones until 1966.

 From the 1930s to the late 1940s, Nelco Industries made a three-wheeled battery powered vehicle.
 Steering was enabled by means of a tiller connected to the front wheel; the tiller also provided speed control.
 Forward or reverse was enabled by a separate control.
 The 24 volt electric motor could act as a generator to recharge the battery when going downhill.
-The motor was 24 volt.